 For a calculating opportunity costs example, suppose you are a healthy 30 year old who wants to buy a $50,000 BMW to impress your friends and family.
 And assume you pay all cash, rather than choosing to finance your vehicle, (which would result in an even higher opportunity cost than in our example).

-By purchasing a $50,000 dream car at 30 years of age, you are foregoing the opportunity of using that money elsewhere.
+By purchasing a $50,000 dream car at age 30, you are foregoing the opportunity of using that money elsewhere.
 And if that money were to earn 5% return over the remainder of your lifetime, your opportunity cost is $573,370 that you traded in for your shiny new car.

 Using a simple cost-benefit analysis on the above opportunity cost example allows you to see the long term ramifications of your financial decision.
 Now granted, perhaps the BMW is needed and it creates value, or the perception of value, that benefits you in some tangible way.
 But if your shiny car is simply a status symbol, a simple cost-benefit analysis would lead you to foregoing the BMW today for the benefit of what that money can produce for you in the future.